 7.15 Timing and Duration

 The permit will allow an activity to be carried out for a specific duration between the start and end date on the permit (allowing for the starting window on the start date where that applies).
 A promoter working outside those dates will not have a valid permit and will be committing an offence.
 If the activity cannot commence on the proposed start date and a variation is required the promoter must inform the Permit Authority no later than the preceding day by telephone and an agreement made.
-There is no automatic extension of the permit end date in these circumstances and if the promoter believes that the work could still be completed before the permit end date then they can begin work on a subsequent day in line with the rules of the starting window.
+There is no automatic extension of the permit end date for activities on Category 0/1/2 and traffic sensitive streets.
+If the promoter believes that the work could still be completed before the permit end date then they can begin work on a subsequent day in line with the rules of the starting window.
 Otherwise, the promoter must apply for a variation to the permit.

 The permit will not be valid before the start date on the permit and will cease to be valid once the end date (adjusted in line with the starting window if appropriate) has passed, unless a variation has been granted.